 - 4.78 A panel hearing a case may, before its final decision, refer the case to a differently constituted panel, where, in exceptional circumstances, it appears that there has been a breach of natural justice or that the panel has not been constituted appropriately. - 4.79 The panel will not decline to hear or determine a case because there has been a defect or deficiency in a procedure set out in this document if it does not amount to a breach of natural justice.
-Any panel member with a concern, however, should alert the Teaching Agency to that concern. - 4.80 Where a panel refers a case to another panel the Teaching Agency will inform the teacher and other relevant parties.
+Any panel member with a concern, however, should alert the National College for Teaching & Leadership to that concern. - 4.80 Where a panel refers a case to another panel the National College for Teaching & Leadership will inform the teacher and other relevant parties.